widberg/zone-tool/README.md

 A tool which allows you to easily create zones that affect health.

-This addon is a heavily modified version of [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1547155435]Ced's Safezones[/url].
+This addon is a heavily modified version of [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1547155435]Ced's Scalezones[/url].
 All credit for base code goes to Ced.

 [h1]Features:[/h1]
 [list]
 [*]Easy to use
-[*]4 Zone types: Damage, Heal, Safe, and Useless
+[*]4 Zone types: Damage, Heal, Scale, and Useless
 [*]2 Zone shapes: Box and Sphere
-[*]4 Groups: Players, Admins, NPCs, and Entities [*]Customizable appearance: color, transparency, and wireframe/filled rendering [*]User defined tick interval, amount to affect health, health limit, groups to affect, and optionaly clear the zone of props [*]Undo functionality
+[*]6 Groups: Players, Admins, Superadmins, Bots, NPCs, and Entities [*]Customizable appearance: color, transparency, and wireframe/filled rendering [*]User defined tick interval, amount to affect health, health limit, groups to affect, and optionaly clear the zone of props [*]Commands to easily manage your zones
+[*]Undo functionality
 [*]Saving of zones
 [*]Optimized for Garry's Mod 13